-In case of change of control, the following consequences may arise:
+In a change of control, the following consequences may arise:

-In general terms, the Italian tax authorities tend to follow the guidance laid down by the OECD Guidelines and, therefore, do not make use of predetermined formulas to determine the income of resident subsidiaries or Italian PEs.
+In general terms, the Italian tax authorities tend to follow the guidance laid down by the OECD Guidelines and, therefore, do not make use of predetermined formulas to determine the income of resident subsidiaries or Italian permanent establishments.

-Article 152(2) of the Income Tax Code explicitly states that the PE is treated as if it is a distinct and separate enterprise, engaged in the same or similar activities under the same or similar conditions, taking into account the functions performed, the risks assumed and the assets held.
+Article 152(2) of the Income Tax Code explicitly states that the permanent establishment is treated as if it was a distinct and separate enterprise, engaged in the same or similar activities under the same or similar conditions, taking into account the functions performed, the risks assumed and the assets held.
 The “free capital” of the permanent establishment (fondo di dotazione) is determined based on the OECD principles, taking into account the functions performed, the risks assumed and the assets held.

 In general terms, interest payments made to non-resident related parties are subject to transfer pricing legislation.
 In addition, the deductibility of interest expenses is subject to the interest limitation rule explained in 2.5 Imposed Limits on Deduction of Interest.

-Resident companies that have PEs abroad may also apply, instead of the tax credit method, an optional branch exemption regime.
-The option must be exercised in the tax return relevant to the year in which the PE has been set up.
+Resident companies that have permanent establishments abroad may also apply an optional branch exemption regime, instead of the tax credit method.
+The option must be exercised in the tax return relevant to the year in which the permanent establishment has been set up.

-If the option is exercised it is irrevocable and the regime will apply to all the foreign PEs of the resident company.
+If the option is exercised, it is irrevocable and the regime will apply to all the foreign permanent establishments of the resident company.

-The profits attributable to the foreign PE shall be determined pursuant to the Authorised OECD Approach (AOA).
-If the foreign jurisdiction does not apply the AOA, the company may apply for a ruling asking for the application for Italian tax purposes of the method used in the foreign jurisdiction to determine the profits attributable to the PE.
+The profits attributable to the foreign permanent establishment shall be determined pursuant to the Authorised OECD Approach (AOA).
+If the foreign jurisdiction does not apply the AOA, the company may apply for a ruling asking for the application for Italian tax purposes of the method used in the foreign jurisdiction to determine the profits attributable to the permanent establishment.

-As foreign-source income and foreign-source gains are usually subject to tax in the hands of a resident company, the related expenses are deductible under the same rules applicable to the deduction of domestic source income and gains.
-In relation to the income from (and losses of) PEs under the branch exemption regime see 6.1 Foreign Income of Local Corporations.
+As foreign-source income and foreign-source gains are usually subject to tax in the hands of a resident company, the related expenses are deductible under the same rules applicable to the deduction of domestic-source income and gains.
+In relation to the income from (and losses of) permanent establishments under the branch exemption regime, see 6.1 Foreign Income of Local Corporations.

-Inbound dividends paid by non-resident companies are subject to the same rules applicable to dividends paid by resident companies and are, therefore, 95% exempt in the hands of the recipient (a few tax treaties provide for full exemption of qualified intercompany dividends).
+Inbound dividends paid by non-resident companies are subject to the same rules as apply to dividends paid by resident companies and are, therefore, 95% exempt in the hands of the recipient (a few tax treaties provide for full exemption of qualified intercompany dividends).

-EU and EEA Member States are never considered as low tax jurisdictions.
-The criteria applicable in order to determine if a non-EU/EEA jurisdiction is low tax are as follows:
+EU and EEA member states are never considered as low-tax jurisdictions.
+The applicable criteria to determine if a non-EU/EEA jurisdiction is low tax are as follows:

 The full taxation of dividends applies:

-Dividends from low tax jurisdiction can benefit from the 95% exemption under certain conditions.
-Essentially, pursuant to the current practice of the tax authorities, the shareholder should demonstrate that the profits of the company resident in the low tax jurisdiction are subject to an “appropriate tax burden” since when the shareholding was acquired.
+Dividends from low-tax jurisdictions can benefit from the 95% exemption under certain conditions.
+Essentially, pursuant to the current practice of the tax authorities, the shareholder should demonstrate that the profits of the company resident in the low-tax jurisdiction have been subject to an “appropriate tax burden” since the time the shareholding was acquired.

-If an Italian resident company has developed an intangible and such intangible is used by a foreign related company, such dealing is generally subject to transfer pricing legislation.
+If an Italian resident company has developed an intangible that is used by a foreign related company, such dealing is generally subject to transfer pricing legislation.
 Income from the use of intangibles may benefit from the patent box regime described in 2.2 Special Incentives for Technology Investments.

 CFC legislation applies if: